-Divorce and paternity cases seem to have a lot of emergencies that require the attention of the court, especially in Chicago, Illinois.
-So, How do you file an emergency motion in Chicago, Illinois?
+Divorce and paternity cases seem to have a lot of emergencies that require the attention of an Illinois divorce court.
+How do you file an emergency motion in Chicago, Illinois?

 What Is A Motion?

 Typically, if two parties disagree about something the court has jurisdiction over (in a marriage it’s almost everything, in a parentage case it’s just the kid’s issues) the parties must move (the verb for motion) the court asking the court to decide for them in the absence of the agreement.
 The motion will describe the relevant law and apply the alleged facts to the law with a request as to how the court should rule.

 This process of filing a motion does not result in an immediate ruling.
-After filing the motion a court date is given at least a week away.
-The opposing side is then mailed, faxed or emailed a copy of that motion so that they have sufficient notice.
+After filing the motion, a court date to present the motion is given at least a week away.
+The opposing side is then mailed, faxed or emailed a copy of that motion so that the opposing side has sufficient notice.
 At that first court date for presentment of the motion the opposing side will be given a certain amount of time (usually 14 to 28 days) to file a written response to the motion.
 The court will then usually set a status date regarding the answer 30 days in the future (this is, in part, to encourage the parties to work it out themselves).
-A hearing date will then finally be scheduled where the court will rule on the motion.
+A hearing date will then, finally, be scheduled.
+On the hearing date, the court will actually rule on the motion.

 All of these notice requirements and court dates means it can take months to get the relief you are requesting in your motion.

-There is a way, however, to get immediate relief from the court: file an emergency motion.
+There is a way to get immediate relief from the court: file an emergency motion.